 In the case of your Discord clone, you’ll only need to create one page for each activity.
-We can then add unique conditions to display only the relevant content for each of them when it’s needed (we’ll cover this in more detail soon).
+Then we’ll add unique conditions to display only the relevant content for each of them when it’s needed (we’ll cover this in more detail soon).

 Once you’ve wireframed these pages, you can focus on creating the necessary data types and fields to power your application.
 We’ll rely on these data types to connect the workflows behind your product.

 Bubble’s pre-built database makes it easy to create different data types with unique fields.
-When building Discord as an MVP, we’ll need to create the following data types & fields.
+When building Discord as an MVP, we’ll need to create the following data types and fields.

 Data type: User